sh4d0wy/Tact_Smart_Battle/README.md

-# TON Smart Contract Voting System Contest
+# Tact Smart Battle Contest

 This repository contains a series of smart contract implementations for a voting system on the TON blockchain.
 Each implementation represents a different level of complexity and functionality, building upon the previous versions.